 2> consider the configured uplink grant available for use.

 The MAC entity determines if a configured uplink grant is going to be used for PUSCH transmission or not by considering the amount of buffered data that can be transmitted on the available occasions of the associated configured grant and other available UL-SCH resources.
-Upon this determination, the MAC entity sends an indication to the lower layers regarding this decision, for use in the procedure for reporting UTO-UCI (as specified in clause 9.3 in TS 38.213 [6]).
+If the MAC entity is configured with enhancedSkipUplinkTxConfigured with value true, a transmission occasion (TO) that has not been indicated as unused for a configured uplink grant, shall be indicated as used if, at the time of determination, there is UCI to be multiplexed on the PUSCH transmission as specified in TS 38.213 [6].
+Upon this determination, the MAC entity sends an indication to the lower layers for use in the procedure for reporting UTO-UCI (as specified in clause 9.3 in TS 38.213 [6]).

+The MAC entity shall determine if a transmission occasion (TO) of a configured uplink grant is going to be used for PUSCH transmission or not by considering:

+- the amount of buffered data that can be transmitted on the available occasions of the associated configured grant;

+- other available UL-SCH resources;

+- if the TO has not been indicated as unused and enhancedSkipUplinkTxConfigured is configured with value true, the TO shall be indicated as used if, at the time of determination, there is UCI to be multiplexed on the PUSCH transmission as specified in TS 38.213 [6].

-The MAC entity determines if a configured uplink grant is going to be used for PUSCH transmission or not by considering the amount of buffered data that can be transmitted on the available occasions of the associated configured grant and other available UL-SCH resources.
-Upon this determination, the MAC entity sends an indication to the lower layers regarding this decision, for use in the procedure for reporting UTO-UCI (as specified in clause 9.3 in TS 38.213 [6]).
+Upon this determination, the MAC entity sends an indication to the lower layers for use in the procedure for reporting UTO-UCI (as specified in clause 9.3 in TS 38.213 [6]).

 Upon configuration of a configured grant Type 1 for a BWP of a Serving Cell by upper layers, the MAC entity shall: